 Some more about the project

-Pivot is completely open source.
-It comes bundled with the Imply Analytics Platform, and you can also install it as a standalone.
+Pivot comes bundled with the Imply Analytics Platform.
 The project is still at an alpha stage, and we are working hard to make it robust and add features.
 If you have feedback - great!
 Please post it in the User Group.
 For contribution or any other matter, feel free to contact us.